-Finishing out our FRC: How It’s Made series, today’s post details the garment design and manufacturing process with detailed explanation from Tyndale’s VP of Technical, Scott Margolin.
 The process at first may sound simple, but in reality can take up to six months to complete, and involves multiple steps from several contributors.
+Scott Margolin, Tyndale’s Vice President of Technical and resident industry expert, walks us through the steps:

 Once the fabric is picked out, the patternmaking process begins.
-While some manufacturers make patterns by hand or outsource this process, Tyndale’s on-site hi-tech patternmaking equipment – Gerber software and equipment – ensures Tyndale has complete control over the fit, style, and sizing of our garment patterns, maximizing quality while minimizing room for error and fabric waste – also helping to control garment cost.
+Tyndale’s on-site high-tech patternmaking software and equipment – by Gerber – ensures Tyndale has complete control over the fit, style, and sizing of our garment patterns.
+Critically, this maximizes quality while minimizing room for error and fabric waste – also helping to control garment cost.

 While you’re probably aware that FR clothing has an arc rating, CAT Level, and information on testing standards printed on the labels, there is also labeling that denotes the exact roll of fabric the shirt was made from.
 So, on a shirt’s journey throughout the manufacturing process, information like the garment’s size and fabric lot must be maintained accurately, and accounted for before the start of the next step.